• Home

 The Valley of Vision: A Collection of Puritan Prayers & Devotions by Arthur Bennett – I sit with this one almost every morning, praying the prayers in my own words, but I’m thankful for the richness of the prayers, and so often I can find myself camping out in one prayer for the whole week.
 (The bonded leather copy is my favorite if your budget can swing it.)

-The Autobiography Of George Muller by George Muller – Just a lovely autobiography of a man with childlike faith who truly prayed without ceasing and lived a life that was clearly dependent on the Lord for all things.
-(At the time of posting this, the book was priced at $0.99 on Kindle.)
+The Autobiography Of George Muller by George Muller is just a lovely autobiography of a man with childlike faith who truly prayed without ceasing and lived a life that was clearly dependent on the Lord for all things.

 A Method for Prayer: Freedom in the Face of God by Matthew Henry – If you’re looking for a book to help you pray more biblically, look no further.
 (You can also get daily prayers from Matthew Henry’s book in your email, so before you pick this one up, check out Matthew Henry’s Method for Pray, it is a ministry of the Alliance of Confessing Evangelicals led by Ligon Duncan to get this resource into the hands of believers for free.)